Astralsparv/picoml/README.md

 ## Use cases

 The PicoML library can be used for implementing support for browsers, e.g: the official [PicoML Browser](https://www.lexaloffle.com/bbs/?tid=152762), creating search engines, e.g: [PicoLoco](https://github.com/Astralsparv/picoloco).
+General PicoML can be used to make webpages.

 # How to use it